PlatJack/10-weeks-of-DSA/README.md

 ### Repository Goals

-- Maintain code base for practice problems, assignment problems and learning resources for the program
+- Maintain code base for practice problems, assignment problems and learning resources for the programs